sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 - Anchor expectations to objective performance requirements based on established career frameworks.
   - _[Career frameworks across all roles at Sourcegraph](../../../company-info-and-process/working-at-sourcegraph/career-frameworks.md) are in development.
 If no career framework is in place for the role, align on expectations with your Manager._

-**Step 1:** If you believe you have a Teammate who is underperforming on your team, begin by contacting your People Partner, who will work with and coach you through managing Teammate underperformance.
+If you believe you have a Teammate who is underperforming on your team, begin by contacting your People Partner, who will work with and coach you through managing Teammate underperformance.

 Once you contact your People Partner, they will guide you through next steps.
 Every circumstance is different and depending on the nature / seriousness of the performance issues, the recommended performance management process may differ.
 In some cases, it may be appropriate to follow all of the Stages of the below process in order, and in other cases it may be appropriate to skip to a later stage or to handle the performance issue outside of the PIP process altogether.

 Managers **are required** to work with their People Partner to determine the appropriate performance management process for a particular teammate.
 The standard process to manage underperformance is as follows:

-**Step 2:** Formal coaching (pre-PIP):
+#### **Step 1:** Formal coaching (pre-PIP):

 If you have an underperforming Teammate, the next step to get them back on track is **formal coaching.** Formal coaching involves regular, structured coaching and regular documentation following each conversation.
 Teammates struggling to meet the expectations of their role should be told clearly what those expectations are, and what success looks like, based on objective and measurable criteria.